Shifting new bus procurements in Latin American cities to zero emission technologies

 Share best practices for bus electrification between C40 cities and other major cities in Latin America leading the transition, through a regional working group and annual events; deliver training to selected operators in these cities.

-The ZEBRA partnership is financed and facilitated by P4G and co-led by C40 and the International Council on Clean Transportation, with additional support from Centro Mario Molina-Chile, Clean Energy Works, Global Green Growth Institute, and World Resources Institute.
+The ZEBRA partnership is co-led by C40 and the International Council on Clean Transportation, with additional support from Centro Mario Molina-Chile, Clean Energy Works, Global Green Growth Institute, and World Resources Institute.

 ZEBRA Declaration Commitments